 As I rarely click pictures of hotels I stay with the aim to write a review, it was night by the time I discovered the charms of Johnson Lodge and decided to click pictures of Johnson Lodge.
-During my second stay I clicked this picture of the room just before I crashed on the bed tired from 6 hour journey from Chandratal, with Arun Bhat for a Darter Photography tour to Spiti.
-The picture does not do any justice to the colorful huge rooms that has some very colorful furniture and some antique curios as part of decor.
+During my second stay, I clicked this picture of the room just before I crashed on the bed tired from 6-hour journey from Chandratal, on Darter Photography tour to Spiti.
+The picture does not do any justice to the colorful huge rooms that have some very colorful furniture and some antique curios as part of the decor.

-It is anyways not easy to click pictures of a busy hotel during the day unless it is a commissioned assignment, as there are too many people moving around.
-The night is perfect to click pictures of interiors specially the bar and lounge etc.
+It is anyway not easy to click pictures of a busy hotel during the day unless it is a commissioned assignment, as there are too many people moving around.
+The night is perfect to click pictures of interiors especially the bar and lounge etc.

 The challenge is to manage ISO and shutter speed and too many reflections in the glass around you, and since I was not carrying my tripod things were not easy, but night photography has its own charm and every once in a while I strongly suggest you try clicking after dark.
 For special effects and to keep yourself awake you can sing just like I do 🙂